Case studies - Laundry powder

 - Bleaching agents (perborates, percarbonates, peroxides, sodium perborate, sodium percarbonate, hydrogen peroxide).
 Their objective is the oxidation of colored molecules.

 Powder & bulk materials handling solutions:

-All these components (powdery and/or liquid) are stored in storage silos or big bags.
-The formulation and incorporation line includes transfers (generally pneumatic and/or mechanical conveying) allowing loading into the mixer.
-Intermediate hoppers ensure weighing by weight gain or weight loss.
-The load cells perform the precise dosing to ensure that the formulation is respected.
+All the necessary ingredients (powder and/or liquid) are stored in storage silos or bulk bags.
+The formulation and production lines include material transfer (generally pneumatic and/or mechanical conveying) which allows the loading of the mixer.
+Intermediate hoppers provide weighing by loss in weight or gain in weight functionality.
+The integrated load cells perform the precise dosing to ensure that the formulation is respected.
 A line of micro-ingredients completes the detergent production line.
 After introducing all the bulk materials into the mixer, a spray (incorporation) of perfume in liquid form is performed.
-For powdered detergents, the industrial mixer is discharged while guaranteeing the granulometric respect of the bulk materials and without segregation.
+For powdered detergents, the industrial mixer is emptied while preventing material attrition and the segregation of the various blended particle sizes (particle segregation).